jcmcardama/disposable-event-camera/README.md

 - **Zero-friction guest experience** — one QR code, one name entry, straight into the camera.
 No accounts, no passwords, no app installs.
 - **Reliability-first architecture** — every photo is compressed and saved locally (IndexedDB) *before* anything else happens.
 A bad connection, a locked phone, or a closed tab can never lose a captured photo.
 - **Server-authoritative shot limits** — the 5-shots-per-device rule (configurable) is enforced by the database itself via an atomic Postgres function, not just trusted client-side logic.
-- **Automatic background uploads** — photos upload themselves with exponential backoff retry, resuming automatically on reconnect, on app reopen, or on the next page load.
-No "upload" button, ever.
+- **Automatic background uploads** — photos upload themselves in the background (one quick retry before marking a failure), and automatically resume the moment the device reconnects or the app returns to the foreground — no "upload" button, no need to babysit a spinner.
 - **Full admin control** — a password-protected dashboard to open/close the event window, adjust the shot limit, monitor upload health, and reset individual devices or the whole event.
+- **Gallery access doesn't end with the event** — guests can still open their gallery and download their shots after the event window closes.

 ## 🛠️ Tech Stack